andurooo/boulder-restaurant-recommender/README.md

 <img src='img/data_processing.png' | width=500>
 </p>

-After cleaning for chain restaurants, repeats, closures and one-offs, my final dataset was comprised of 318 restaurants and 78 categories.
+After cleaning for chain restaurants, repeats, closures and one-offs, my final dataset was comprised of **318 restaurants and 78 categories**.
 Categories were associations a restaurant would be described as both in regards to the food it serves as well as attributes not related to food.
 For example, common categories were *Mexican, Italian, and salad*, and common attributes were *patio, happy hour, does delivery, and price tier*.

 <p align="center">
 <img src='img/data_table.png' | width=700>